svenhalvorson/SvenR/README.md

 library('SvenR')
 ```

+If you find any horrendous errors, please let me know at <svenpubmail@gmail.com>

 ### Time Weighted Averages

-Time weighted averages are a way of summarizing a numberical variable over many time points.
+Time weighted averages are a way of summarizing a numerical variable over many time points.
 Often it's useful when the measurements occur at irregular intervals.
 Basically we're multiplying the values by how long they occur for and then dividing by the total time.
 It's very similar to taking a Riemann sum.

 Here's some example data: